JonJarrett/Craps_CLI/README.txt

 what would be common mistakes, but I'm sure I have missed some.

 It is helpful to understand how the game of Craps works to understand what the program is trying to do.
 I will put a description for those that don't play craps at the end of the README.
-I know the code is really sloppy, but it seems to get the job done.
+I know the code can be improved, but it seems to get the job done.
 It allows a single player to determine how much money they would like to play with, bet on the Pass Line or Don't Pass Line and make standard bets on the numbers.
 I would like to incorporate a GUI, multiple players and also the ability to make more bets in the future.

 I could use some tips on how to make my code more concise, better ways to write it or any bugs that are found so that I can try to improve the program.
-I don't know much on how GitHub works for messages/commenting so reddit might be the easiest way (You probably came from reddit anyway).
+I don't know to use GitHub for messages/commenting so reddit might be the easiest way (You probably came from reddit anyway).